HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

 ### 11. Troubleshooting
-- If the console looks frozen, try pressing Enter to unfreeze it.
+- If the console is frozen, try pressing Enter to unfreeze it.
+If freezing persists, a fresh deployment must be performed.
 - If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
-- If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```.
-These files store the state of the current infrastructure and configuration.
+- If trying to run a fresh deployment and have been running into errors, delete ```terraform.tfstate```.
+This file stores the state of the current infrastructure and configuration.
+Remember to also delete the previous deployment on the [Azure Portal](http://portal.azure.com/) if it's no longer being used.
-- If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
-This happens sometimes but users can still add VMs to CAS Manager.
-    - As a result of this, there will be no outputs displaying on ACS.
-The IP address of the cac machine can be found by going into the deployment's resource group, selecting the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.
+- If for any reason there are no outputs displaying on ACS the IP address of the load balancer can be found by going onto the [Azure Portal](http://portal.azure.com/).
+Go into the deployment's resource group, select the Load Balancer, load balancer public frontend IP can be found under the "Public IP Configuration" of the load balancer settings.

 Information about connecting to virtual machines for investigative purposes:
-- CentOS and Windows VMs do not have public IPs.
-To connect to a **CentOS** workstations use the Connector (cac-vm) as a bastion host.
+- All resources in this deployment do not have public IPs.
+To connect to a **CentOS** workstations use the Connector (cac-vm) public IP address that is assigned to the public load balancer.
     1. SSH into the Connector. ```ssh <ad_admin_username>@<cac-public-ip>``` e.g.: ```cas_admin@52.128.90.145```
     2. From inside the Connector, SSH into the CentOS workstation. ```ssh centos_admin@<centos-internal-ip>``` e.g.: ```ssh centos_admin@10.0.4.5```
     3. The installation log path for CentOS workstations are located in ```/var/log/teradici/agent/install.log```.
 CAC logs are located in ```/var/log/teradici/cac-install.log```.

 - To connect to a **Windows** workstations use the Domain Controller (dc-vm) as a bastion host.
 - **Note**: By default RDP is disabled for security purposes.
 Before running a deployment switch the **false** flag to **true** for the **create_debug_rdp_access** variable in **terraform.tfvars**.
-If there is already a deployment present go into the **Networking** settings for the dc-vm and click **Add inbound port rule**.
-Input **3389** in the **Destination port ranges** and click **Add**.
-Users should now be able to connect via RDP.
-    1. RDP into the Domain Controller virtual machine.

-    ```
-    Computer: <domain-controller-public-ip>
-    User: cas_admin
-    Password: <ad_admin_password from terraform.tfvars>
-    ```
-   2. From inside the Domain Controller, RDP into the Windows workstation.

-    ```
-    Computer: <win-internal-ip>
-    User: windows_admin
-    Password: <ad_admin_password from terraform.tfvars>
-    ```
-   3. The installation log path for Windows workstations and DC machines are located in ```C:/Teradici/provisioning.log```.

 ## Appendix
 ### Current VM sizes supported by PCoIP Graphics Agents